open-component-model/ocm-spec/doc/04-extensions/01-artifact-types/helmchart.md

 - **OCI Artifact**

   A Helm chart might be stored as OCI artifact following the [Artifact Set Archive Format](../common/formatspec.md#artifact-set-archive-format).
-This format is for example provided by the access type [`ociArtifact`](../02-access-types/oci-artifact.md)
+This format is for example provided by the access method type [`ociArtifact`](../02-access-types/oci-artifact.md)

   Media types:
   -  `application/vnd.oci.image.manifest.v1+tar`